ubilab-escape/ai-server/Puzzle 2 Simon/README.md

 ### In a nutshell

-The main plan is to design a code in such a way that a sequence of five colors is shown, this showed sequence must be then modified by the group by defined set of conditions (check Instructions_Simon.pdf) and inserted by pressing the correct buttons.
+The main plan is to design a code in such a way that a sequence of five colors is shown, this showed sequence must be then modified by the group by defined set of conditions (check **[Instructions_Simon](https://github.com/ubilab-escape/ai-server/blob/master/Puzzle%202%20Simon/Poster/Instructions_Simon.pdf)**) and inserted by pressing the correct buttons.
 If a mistake is made (wrong button), the team has two more posibilities, otherwise, the sequence is changed.

 The group has three chances, in case they fail -conditions applied incorrectly or wrong button pressed- the color sequence changes.